 Here's everything we know about Guardians of the Galaxy 2 so far.

 Release date: July 7, 2017

 This is what most of the Marvel Cinematic Universe has been building to: the war for the Infinity Stones.
 They're basically the Dragonballs of the Marvel universe, granting near-limitless power to whoever possesses them.
-They were first introduced in Captain America: The First Avenger, with the glove designed to contain them showing up in Thor.
-Many of the superheroes featured in Marvel's numerous film properties are going to converge in the Russo brothers' Infinity War, including the Guardians of the Galaxy (who have so far remained separate from the rest of the mostly-Earth bound superheroes) and Captain Marvel who will make her debut.
+They were first introduced in Captain America: The First Avenger, with the glove designed to contain them showing up in Thor, and then before we knew it various stones starting appearing in numerous MCU movies.
+Many MCU superheroes will converge in the Russo brothers' Infinity War, including the Guardians of the Galaxy (who have so far remained separate from the rest of the mostly-Earth bound superheroes) and Captain Marvel who will make her debut.

 Ant-Man was a huge gamble for Marvel Studios - relatively little-known hero, focus on comedy - but it seems to have paid off well enough for the studio to greenlight and fast-track a sequel to squeeze into the end of Phase Three.
 And, in case you hadn't noticed, this will be the first MCU movie which features a female lead in the title.
 Yes, Ant-Man 2 is actually Ant-Man and the Wasp, and returning director Peyton Reed promises there's a good reason for this.
 Unsurprisingly, Paul Rudd and Evangeline Lilly will be returning as Scott Lang and Hope van Dyne respectively, but there's also a good chance we'll see Michael Douglas back as original Ant-Man Hank Pym.

 Release date: March 8, 2019